“Getting to know a place on foot connects me” – Francis Mayes

 Less used than Taylors Mistake to Godley Head, the Crater Rim Walkway follows the rim of an extinct volcano with dramatic rocky landscapes.
 On a clear day you can see across Lyttelton Harbour to Kaikōura.

 Lyttelton, 20 minutes from Christchurch, is a small working port town with a hipster/hippie vibe.
 The strong community supports boutique shops and gourmet eateries.

-Catch a ferry from Lyttelton to Diamond Harbour.
+Catch a ferry from Lyttelton to Diamond Harbour, or drive around the bay.
 The Diamond Harbour Walkways Brochure is available at Diamond Harbour Eatery, Lyttelton Info Center, or Christchurch DOC.